Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Additional compute services.md

 **Containers**

 Containers provide you with a standard way to package your application's code and dependencies into a single object.
 You can also use containers for processes and workflows in which there are essential requirements for security, reliability, and scalability.

+# Amazon Elastic Container Service (Amazon ECS)

+Amazon Elastic Container Service (Amazon ECS) is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.

+Amazon ECS supports Docker containers.
+Docker is a software platform that enables you to build, test, and deploy applications quickly.
+AWS supports the use of open-source Docker Community Edition and subscription-based Docker Enterprise Edition.
+With Amazon ECS, you can use API calls to launch and stop Docker-enabled applications.